 Our legal update service supports SHEQ Managers and Information Security Compliance managers stay abreast of legal requirements for ISO and compliance obligations.
 We will complete a legal review of your products, services and activities to create a bespoke Register of Compliance Obligations for your sites.
 The Compliance Register contains summary guidance on what each piece of legislation requires as well as links to the primary legislation and resources that help you manage it.

-On a monthly basis, you receive updates of legislation so that you keep on top of changes and feed them into your compliance register.
+On a monthly basis, you receive updates of legislation for ISO systems, so that you keep on top of changes and feed them into your compliance register.
 All through the year, you and the team will be able to access iSHEQ, the unique online resource provided by Spedan, that holds further detailed information, links and guidance.

 Our approach is flexible to the needs of your organisation and we aim to work closely with your team.
 We are happy to provide partial support to a fully managed service.
 For example, we can maintain your environmental compliance register and communicate it to the relevant teams.